HaaLeo/vscode-extension-test/README.md

 # vscode-extension-test
+Do not download this extension.
-Test Repo for Github Action [link](https://github.com/HaaLeo/publish-open-vsx-github-action)
+Test Extension for Github Action [link](https://github.com/HaaLeo/publish-open-vsx-github-action)

 **Enjoy!**